Rust-GCC/gccrs/gcc/config/arm/neon.md

 ;; 64-bit shifts

-;; This pattern loads a 32-bit shift count into a 64-bit NEON register, ;; leaving the upper half uninitalized.
+;; This pattern loads a 32-bit shift count into a 64-bit NEON register, ;; leaving the upper half uninitialized.
 This is OK since the shift ;; instruction only looks at the low 8 bits anyway.
 To avoid confusing ;; data flow analysis however, we pretend the full register is set ;; using an unspec.